RoosInst/RoosInst/README.md

 # README #

-This is a private repository for Roos Instruments website that provides customer engagement, includes a product catalog and document library.
+This is a public repository for static content hosted on the Roos Instruments website.

 ### What is this repository for? ###

 * Public HTML
-* Does not include IBM Domino apps that support secure portion of the site
+* Does not include IBM Domino apps that support secure portion of the site.

 ### Who do I talk to? ###

-* Please direct suggetsions to rbenech@roos.com
+* Please direct suggestions to rbenech@roos.com.